Maliacarolinee/Data-Analyst-Portfolio/README.md

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

-Feel free to explore, and don’t hesitate to reach out if you have any questions: latimem@stthom.edu
+Feel free to explore, and don’t hesitate to reach out if you have any questions! latimem@stthom.edu

+# Contact Information

+email: latimem@stthom.edu